Cheroxx/Linux-find-command/README.md

 add the -type d flag to search for directories or -type f to find files

-Example: find / -type d secretfile.txt
+Example: find / -type f secretfile.txt

 add -name (case sensitive) or -iname (case insensitive) to specify a name or pattern to look for.
 You can use wildcards too, just make sure to wrap them in " "